folio-org/mod-search/README.md

 [The Contextual Query Language](https://www.loc.gov/standards/sru/cql/) as a formal language to query records using filters, boolean conditions, etc.

-mod-search has switched from Elasticsearch to OpenSearch for integration tests, however, many variables still have Elasticsearch in their name for backwards compatibility.
+mod-search works with either Elasticsearch and OpenSearch, however, many variables still have Elasticsearch in their name for backwards compatibility.

 ## Compiling